Harshit1926/Python_projects/README.md

 # FEATURES

-1.Custom Encoding & Decoding: Encrypts text using predefined logic and restores it accurately.
+1. Custom Encoding & Decoding: Encrypts text using predefined logic and restores it accurately.

-2.Word-Based Transformation: Adjusts structure based on word length for added complexity.
+2. Word-Based Transformation: Adjusts structure based on word length for added complexity.

-3.User-Friendly Input Handling: Allows interactive text encryption and decryption.
+3. User-Friendly Input Handling: Allows interactive text encryption and decryption.

 # ENCODING RULES

 Words with 3 or more letters are modified:

-  1.A prefix (ghf) is added.
+  1. A prefix (ghf) is added.

-  2.The first letter moves to the end.
+  2. The first letter moves to the end.

-  3.A suffix (hhv) is added.
+  3. A suffix (hhv) is added.

-  4.Example: "hello" → "ghfellohhv".
+  4. Example: "hello" → "ghfellohhv".

-  5.Short words** are reversed.
+  5. Short words are reversed.

 #  DECODING RULES

-1.The transformation is reversed for encoded words
+1. The transformation is reversed for encoded words

-2.Short words are flipped back to their original form.
+2. Short words are flipped back to their original form.

 # HOW TO USE